LeonSong1995/MeDuSA/docs/documentation/01_About.md

 - start: A numeric vector for the initial value of the restricted maximum likelihood (REML).
 The default value is c(1e-5,1e-2).
 - family: A character variable to specify the distribution of GAM.
 See family.mgcv for a full list of what is available.
 - maxiter: The iteration number of REML.
 The default value is 1e+4.
-- adj: A Boolean variable to determine whether to include covariates when predicting the cell-state abundance.
+- adj: A Boolean variable to determine whether to include covariates when estimating the cell-state abundance.
 - CAR: A Boolean variable to determine whether to model abundance correlations among cells.
 - phi: A numeric vector for searching the optimal cell correlations.
 The default value is c(0.2,0.4,0.6,0.9).
 - fixCov: A matrix (vector) of fixed covariates in the model (i.e., covariates for estimating cell-state abundance).
 The default value is NULL.